bloomcyber/BlockPAAS/README.md

 ## Learn More
 For detailed information about the architecture, implementation, and use cases of BlockPAAS, refer to our publication in [COMSNETS 2023](https://ieeexplore.ieee.org/abstract/document/10041392/).

-BlockPAAS is a platform as a service on which end users can create a network of blockchain nodes running in selected IoT hardware.
-Users can choose a blockchain protocol to run on the hardware.
-The selected devices form a network.
-End users can deploy smart contracts via Remix onto the platform blockchain nodes and benchmark the performance.
-The platform also offers various live metrics like RAM, CPU, Power and hundreds of other blockchain metrics.
-Ethereum platform is supported for now.
-Refer to the paper [COMSNETS](https://ieeexplore.ieee.org/abstract/document/10041392/) for more details.

 <!-- Users can avail the services of the Platform at [https://nsclab.iiita.ac.in](https://nsclab.iiita.ac.in) -->

 <div style="display: grid; grid-template-columns: repeat(4, 1fr); gap: 10px;">